 Here are seven actionable search engine optimization tricks and tips to help your organization rank above the competition in the healthcare industry:

 Quick update, we have recently published a few news articles as well as e-books.
 Let us know your thoughts.

 1. Choose the Right Keywords

-Make a list of keywords that you think people would search when looking for your healthcare facility and services.
-Collaborate with team members to ensure that this list is comprehensive.
+Make a list of keywords that you think are relevant to your healthcare facility and services.
+Collaborate with team members to ensure that this list is comprehensive and covers all the pain points your potential patients experiencing as well as the healthcare solutions your practice provides.

 After you’ve compiled this list of search terms, test them by searching each keyword phrase in Google’s Keyword Planner to see which phrases have a decent amount of local monthly search traffic but with low competition from other websites or advertisers.